aronjanosch/signal-admin/README.md

 - Install Signal CLI and its dependencies.
 - Configure Signal CLI as a system service.
 - Register your device or link it to an existing account.
+- Create the necessary env folder and file
 - Send a test message to verify the installation.

 **Notes**